njean42/kumiko/doc/Testing.md

 # Results

-An HTML file is generated under `./tests/results/` that you can open locally (add `-b firefox` to open it automatically).
+An HTML file is generated under `./tests/results/` that you can open locally (add `-b` to open it automatically in firefox).

 It will show you all the differences between the previous git version and yours!